Farahnazkhan/InteractCX-task/README.md

 # InteractCX-task
-Built a DialogFlow agent and set up a webhook in order to make a post request to an api.
+Created a REST API that can receive a webhookrequest from a DialogFlow agent and sends a post request to an API to get the required information.